My Main Page with Links to My Other

 worlds, wishing to be someone else, denigrating those truly morally

 better are easy escapes.
-Indignation at wrongs (combined with careful thought
+Indignation at wrongs, combined with careful thought

-and action) matters.
+and action, matters.
 Instead, Stivers writes, public opinion offers the bizarre

 goal of chasing after objects we resent others for having.

-We value children primarily for their
+We value children for their

 abilities to bring pleasure to adults, yet current practices undermine the